finspec/finspec-spec/documentation/schema_def_2.1.md

 }
 ```

 A simple array of conditions, **each of which should be evaluated in turn and the loop exited when the first evaluates to true**.
-See below for a description of condition grammer.
+See below for a description of condition grammar.

 **NOTE** In order for conditions to be examined, `alwaysRequired` should be set to `false` on the parent field, to avoid the parent field always being considered mandatory.